Chris-J-Steele/weather/shipping-forecast.md

-High seas and Gales Plymouth
+High seas and Gales Plymouth.